Twitter Continues to Reform Verification, Bringing it More into Line with the Previous Process

-One of the most humorous element of Elon Musk’s takeover at Twitter has been watching how much, for all Musk’s overt claims and noise, everything about the company’s approach is still pretty much the same as it has been in times past.
+One of the most humorous elements of Elon Musk’s takeover at Twitter has been watching how much, for all Musk’s overt claims and noise, everything about the company’s approach is still pretty much the same as it was in times past.

-I mean, sure, he’s reinstated a heap of previously banned accounts, many of which have been re-banned again, and he’s also made the platform less welcoming for advertisers by upping the parameters for content removals, and allowing Community Notes to be added to promoted tweets.
+I mean, sure, he’s reinstated a heap of previously banned accounts, many of which have been re-banned again.
+And he’s also made the platform less welcoming to advertisers by upping the parameters for content removals, and allowing Community Notes to be added to promoted tweets.

 But in terms of rules and approaches, Twitter’s either pretty much the same as it was, or it’s slowly reverting back to its old systems, as Musk and his Twitter 2.0 team learn why those original rules had initially been put in place.